Aravindh-dev12/Seelay-App/README.md

-# qanbie
+# seelay

-qanbie is a movement-first social media platform: the body is the interface, clips are created through motion, and identity is built through duels, Life Stamps, Vibe DNA, Energy Tokens, World Drop, and Motion Match.
+seelay is a movement-first social media platform: the body is the interface, clips are created through motion, and identity is built through duels, Life Stamps, Vibe DNA, Energy Tokens, World Drop, and Motion Match.

 This repository is a production-style full-stack scaffold covering the frontend, backend, database, API contracts, workflows, and launch-ready architecture.
 The v1 AI/media layer is intentionally simulation-first: the code exposes stable production interfaces for motion scoring, Vibe DNA, Sound Alchemy, and compatibility so real ML models can replace the simulation without changing product flows.